kenttonino/auth0-with-nextjs/README.md

 ## Description
 - This is only a guide for future Auth0 based projects with NextJS framework.
+The current implementation is based on the Auth0 template.

 ## Technology Stack
 - ReactJS